--Emergency towing hook precautions (four-wheel drive models)
+-Emergency towing hook precautions

 - Before emergency towing, check that the hook is not broken or damaged and that the installation bolts are not loose. - Fasten the towing cable or chain securely to the hook. - Do not jerk the hook.
 Apply steady and even force. - To avoid damaging the hook, do not pull from the side or at a vertical angle.
 Always pull straight ahead.